 The way you build your email list is you start with the end in mind (again!).
 You take your offer (what service or product you’re selling) and you create something similar to it that provides results ahead of time and offer it as a freebie on your site.

 For example, I have a course called Design Your Dream Life Academy that helps people master their mindsets, productivity, time management, goal setting, and habits.
 I have lead magnets (freebies) that people can get for free that are closely related to this course.
-This includes a 7 day free training, a cheat sheet, and a checklist.
 A reader who lands on my blog and wants to grab a freebie that is closely related to the course is very likely to be interested in the course if she likes the freebie because the course is so similar to the freebie.